 And I left early on the fourth day.

-Please share with me some tips and tidbits on how you have made visiting your children and grandchildren memorable, enjoyable and as stress free as possible.
+How often do you visit your adult children and grandchildren?
+Is this an easy or difficult time to navigate?
+What have you learned through the years – and visits?
+Please share some tips and tidbits on how you have made visiting your children and grandchildren memorable, enjoyable and as stress free as possible.